 Materials chemistry has been one of the fastest growing areas in chemistry in the past decade.
 This is driven by materials discovery for renewable energy, clean environment, and biomedical applications.
 Understanding structure-property relationships is fundamental to the chemistry of materials and key to realizing materials functions.
-Advances in theoretical understanding, algorithms, computational power, artificial intelligence and machine learning are enabling computational tools to play an increasing role in materials discovery, development and optimization.
-For example, recently developed data mining techniques, genetic algorithms, and machine learning approaches enable the virtual synthesis of novel materials, with their properties being predicted on a computer before ever being synthesized in a laboratory.
+Advances in theoretical understanding, algorithms, computational power, big data, artificial intelligence and machine learning are enabling computational tools to play an increasing role in materials discovery, development and optimization.
+For example, recently developed data mining techniques and machine learning approaches enable the virtual synthesis of novel materials, with their properties being predicted on a computer before ever being synthesized in a laboratory.

 Participants should be aware that this workshop runs Sunday through Thursday.
 Discounted lodging rates end after Wednesday night.
 If your flight is on Friday out of Montrose, we recommend having dinner in Telluride on Thursday night and taking Telluride Express to Montrose after dinner.
 TSRC scientists are eligible for the corporate rate ($119 + tax) at the Hampton Inn (970-547-4120) next to the airport.
 The Holiday Inn Express is also a good option too although we do not have a discount with them.

 We wish to ensure an intimate workshop setting, with no more than 20 to 25 participants.
 If you are interested in attending, but have not received an invitation, please contact the workshop organizer before registering.
 If you have registered for a meeting you were not invited to, you may be subject to a $100 fee.